pravj/kayak/README.md

 get_tweets(self, older_tweets=True)
     Returns an iterator for Twitter API responses (tweet entities).

+    :param (str) search_query: Search query operator to use.
     :param (bool) older_tweets:
     If True (default), it will return the iterator containing older tweets.
     If False, it will return newer tweets on each iteration.